I am so much Greatful

 Monday and Tuesday were extremely tough.
 One of the Sisters in our district was experiencing some health problems and it got really scary.
 It was one of those moments when you question why bad things happen to good people.
 It wasn't until a couple months ago that I learned of my capacity to love, and let me just say that I love this Sister sooooooooo much and I have only known her for two weeks.
 While things where going on, the Sisters in my district and I got together and fervently prayed throughout the day.
 I testify of the power of prayer.
 God listens to his children.
 He has comforted us immensely throughout everything that was going on.
 All is well now, and it will be well.
 It's in His hands.
 I don't know why bad things happen to good people.
 But I do know that we are never left alone.
 I do know that through Christ, we are able to take on more than we think we can.
 I know that there is good in every day, you just have to find it.

 As we approach thanksgiving, there are many things I am grateful for.
 I am grateful for Christ's atonement.
 Were it not for his willingness to take upon him the sins of the world, none of us would ever come close to being able to enter into the kingdom of heaven to live with our Father again.
 It is through Christ that I have hope for better days and lovely moments when times are dark.
 I am thankful for my Faith.
 6 years ago my dad was killed in a car crash.
-Were it not for my Faith in the gospel of Christ, I would not feel peace as I do now.
+Were it not for my faith in the gospel of Christ, I would not feel peace as I do now.
 I know that families are eternal, they do not end after death.
 I know that God's plan of happiness for us is true.
 I know we lived with him before we came to this earth.
 I know we are here to be tried for Faith and obedience.
 I know that there is life after death.
 I know that I will see my dad again because of the sacred promises we make in the temple.
 I know families are sealed for all time and eternity, not until death do us part.
 I am thankful for the Book of Mormon.
 I know it is another testament of Christ, and I know that through it we can all learn about his ministry, atonement and doctrine.
 I know that the Book of Mormon and the Bible work hand-in-hand to fortify faith in Christ.
 I am thankful for my Sisters.
 I didn't meet these young women until two weeks ago, and I can't imagine what my life would be like without them.
 They are everything I have always wanted.
-The bind we have created is so spiritual and strong.
+The bond we have created is so spiritual and strong.
 I know each of us are meant to be here, in the same district.
 They have been the biggest blessing God has given me.

 In this season of giving thanks, I invite each of you to ponder about what non-materialistic things you are thankful for.
 What have you been given that has changed your life profoundly?
 How can you give back?